sentubiswas013/Javascript/code/question-02.md

 closureFunction(); // Output: I am from outer!
 ```
 Here, `inner()` is a closure because it remembers and can access `outerVariable` even after `outer()` has finished executing.

+**Usefulness in frontend development:**

+* Closures are useful for data encapsulation and creating private variables.
+* They help in implementing function factories, event listeners, and callbacks that need access to the outer scope (e.g., preserving state in asynchronous callbacks or keeping track of event listeners).

 ### 24\. **What are higher-order functions in JavaScript?
 Can you provide an example?**
 In JavaScript, higher-order functions are functions that can **take other functions as arguments** or **return functions as results**.
 This concept allows for more flexible and reusable code.